mikewojtyna/design-patterns/README.md

 - Investors can invest manually into given asset.
 - Investors can invest manually into specific project.
 - Investors receive returns based on the assets or projects they invested in and the **Repayment Schedule**.
+- Investors can run investment simulations to test their investment strategies on historical data.
 - Borrowers receive funds to finance their projects based on the **Loan Schedule**.
 - Handling defaults.